MusicInTheTrees/BlueStaq-Elevator/README.md

   * Highest Floor that the elevator can go (doesn't have to be the same as the buildings highest floor)
   * Number of Frames that the elevator takes while waiting at the simulated floor
   * Number of Frames that the elevator takes while moving between floors

+* PassengerConfig.java - <i>loadDefaultPassengerConfig()</i>
+  * Passenger priority
+  * Origin Floor which is where they spawn
+  * Lowest Floor
+  * Highest Floor
+  * Square Footage of the passenger
+  * Sick Factors - these play a role in the passengers ability to become sick and affect the elevator process.

 ## Personal Notes